13 Casting Terms You Should Know

 Someone who is 18tly is at least 18 years old, but can portray younger looks, which is often needed for high school student roles.

 There are many unions and guilds in the entertainment industry, but as a Background Actor looking for work through Central Casting, the term “union” refers to the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA).
 Non-union Background Actors are those who are not members of SAG-AFTRA.

 A recall is when you work a day on set, then are booked to come back on another day.
 Recalls happen for a variety of reasons, including production needing more time to film or for reshoots.

-When casting their projects, Casting Directors may seek submissions through our Jobs page.
-Their posts will have specific instructions on what they’re looking for, including portrayable age, portrayable ethnicity, and whether it’s SAG-AFTRA or non-union.
-They will also include submissions instructions, like whether they want you to call a number or submit via email.
-Please follow these instructions carefully to ensure you’re submitting the right way.
+When booking their projects, Casting Directors may seek submissions through our Jobs page.
+Their posts will have specific details on what they’re looking for, including portrayable age, portrayable ethnicity, and whether it’s SAG-AFTRA or non-union.
+They will also include submission instructions, like an email address and specific subject line to use.
+Please follow these instructions carefully to help ensure the Casting Director receives your submission.

 Getting booked means you’re officially cast in a role.
-At Central Casting, you’re not booked until you receive your details.
-There are many ways for you to book a job, from getting a text message to responding to a job post.
+At Central Casting, you are not booked until you accept an offer for work and receive details.
+There are many ways for you to book a job, from replying to availability inquiries to submitting on our Jobs page.

 All the information you need for your booking, like hair, makeup, and wardrobe notes, will be included in your details, which you may receive in the form of a details message or a Details Blog.
 It’s extremely important to read your details carefully so you show up to set as expected.
 Casting Directors receive booking information from many departments within production and it’s likely you will not receive your details until later in the evening before your work date.